Ajmeena7861/bike-dashboard-powerbi/README.md

-# bike-dashboard-powerbi
+# bike-dashboard-Excel
-# 🚴 Bike Sales Dashboard (Power BI Project)
+# 🚴 Bike Sales Dashboard (Excel Project)

-This project presents a **Bike Sales Dashboard** built using Microsoft Power BI.
+This project presents a **Bike Sales Dashboard** built using Microsoft Excel.
 It visualizes and analyzes bike sales data to uncover key insights into customer demographics, regional trends, and sales performance.

 ## 📊 Project Description